 It is our hope that every camper will remain healthy and fully able to participate in all aspects of camp life.
 Just in case, though, Cho-Yeh’s Health Center is staffed by medical professionals 24 hours a day all summer long.
 We supervise the provision of medication at each meal.
 Want more details, check out Health & Wellness.

 How will medication (prescription or OTC), supplements, or herbal remedies be dispensed during the camp session?

 All of these are considered “medications” and will be dispensed by our onsite Medical Staff during the session.
-Meds are typically dispensed during breakfast, lunch, dinner and bedtime.
+Medications are typically dispensed during breakfast, lunch, dinner and bedtime.
 In an effort to make the medication distribution process more manageable, we are asking parents to only send prescription or essential over-the-counter medications.
 Please do not send vitamins or dietary supplements unless prescribed by a doctor.
-Campers and staff are not allowed to keep any meds in their cabins.
+Campers and staff are not allowed to keep any medications in their cabins.
 Please be sure to check in all medications to our Health Center during Check-In on Sunday.

 How does Cho-Yeh deal with homesickness?

 Homesickness is a reality of overnight camping, but one of the unique experiences of camping is allowing campers to gain a sense of independence.
-All of our counselor staff go through an extensive staff training before the summer begins that includes dealing with a homesick camper.
-If a camper is homesick, our counselors will do their best to comfort the camper, if the homesickness persists the campsite supervisor will talk with the camper and will connect with parents to find the best strategies for helping the camper through the session.
+All of our counselors go through an extensive staff training before the summer begins that includes helping with a homesick camper.
+If a camper is homesick, our counselors will do their best to comfort the camper.
+If the homesickness persists the campsite supervisor will talk with the camper and will connect with parents to find the best strategies for helping the camper through the session.
 Although we have campers each session who will wrestle with some homesickness, it is extremely rare that a camper will need to be sent home.
 Campers who stick it out will gain an incredible sense of independence!